 You are free to supply your personal data on a voluntary basis, but to process your request we need at least the fields that are marked as mandatory (*).
 Your voluntary information makes it easier for us to provide you with individual advice.
 We will process and use your data for the purpose you expressly indicate or to process your request.
 Of course we will treat all the information you have entered as confidential.
 We will not forward your data and information to third parties.

 Consent to data use

-I consent to Kühne Logistics University - KLU using and saving my personal data in order to inform me of the benefits of the KLU degree and continuing education programs and advise me – via e-mail or on the telephone as well.
-I can revoke this consent at any time, effective at a future date, by sending an e-mail to email@example.com.
+I consent to Kühne Logistics University gGmbH and KLU Executive Education GmbH using and saving my personal data in order to inform me of the benefits of the KLU degrees and continuing education programs and advise me – via e-mail or on the telephone as well.
+I can revoke this consent at any time, effective at a future date, by sending an e-mail to firstname.lastname@example.org.